martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ### 4.6.
 Usability and Accessibility (UX/UI & A11Y)
 *AI Proposal:*
-*   **Objectif UX/UI Supérieur :** L'application doit offrir une expérience utilisateur exceptionnellement intuitive, fluide et esthétiquement raffinée, visant les standards des meilleures applications "Silicon Valley / Y Combinator".
+*   **Superior UX/UI Objective:** The application must offer an exceptionally intuitive, fluid, and aesthetically refined user experience, aiming for the standards of top "Silicon Valley / Y Combinator" applications.
-*   Adherence to Argentic Design Principles (Section 5.1) qui doivent incarner cet objectif.
+*   Adherence to Agentic Design Principles (Section 5.1) which must embody this objective.
-*   WCAG 2.1 AA compliance as a minimum target, avec une attention particulière à une expérience utilisateur accessible et agréable pour tous.
+*   WCAG 2.1 AA compliance as a minimum target, with particular attention to an accessible and enjoyable user experience for all.
-*   Semantic HTML, keyboard navigability, sufficient color contrast, et attention aux détails d'interaction.
+*   Semantic HTML, keyboard navigability, sufficient color contrast, and attention to interaction details.
 `[User to Adjust/Confirm AI's Proposed Usability/Accessibility NFRs]`

 ### 4.7.
 Compatibility (Browsers, Devices, OS)